 Storage

-Since coconut oil does become soft and melt in warmer temperatures, I recommend storing these Chewy Granola Bars in an airtight container in the refrigerator...unless it's winter and your house happens to be cold, in which case these granola bars will be just fine sitting out on the counter.
+Since coconut oil does become soft and melt in warmer temperatures, I recommend storing these Chewy Granola Bars in an airtight container in the refrigerator...unless it's winter and your house happens to be particularly cold, in which case these granola bars will be just fine sitting out on the counter.

 The good news is that they are totally tasty cold, but if you prefer, you can certainly let your granola bar come to room temperature for a few minutes before enjoying it.